isomerpages/moe-compassvalesec/_our-programmes/Distinctive Programmes/Learning for Life Programme – Green Compass Programme (LLP – GCP).md

 *   2021: &nbsp; Commendation Award for a project entitled, ‘Caring for the Elderly in our Neighbourhood’ by 3E1 VIA Core Team&nbsp;

-*   2022: Commendation Award for a project entitled, ‘Creating accessible and appealing food menus in our School Canteen’ by Sec 2 VIA Champions**
+*   2022: Commendation Award for a project entitled, ‘Creating accessible and appealing food menus in our School Canteen’ by Sec 2 VIA Champions

 ## Values in Action Experiences&nbsp;

-We are unwavering in our commitment to fostering responsible and socially conscious citizens who are deeply passionate about effecting positive change within their community.&nbsp;
+We are unwavering in our commitment to fostering responsible and socially conscious citizens who are deeply passionate about effecting positive change within their community.

 Our Values in Action (VIA) experiences equips our students with a solid foundation that empowers them to initiate projects aimed at enhancing the well-being of both our school and the community.
 These projects are designed not only to create a positive impact but also to ensure that impact is sustainable.